JPKDigital/Control4_Drivers/README.md

-Repository for my Control4 drivers!
+# Repository for my Control4 drivers

-Barco ClickShare Control4 Driver
+## Barco ClickShare Control4 Driver

 I've written many custom drivers for Control4, specifically surrounding conference room systems.
 Sadly these drivers remained with a former employer.
 As I re-write the drivers I will be hosting them here for all to use.